Non-Surgical Treatments for Heel Spurs

 You can prevent heel spurs by wearing well-fitting shoes with shock-absorbent soles, rigid shanks, and supportive heel counters; choosing appropriate shoes for each physical activity; warming up and doing stretching exercises before each activity; and pacing yourself during the activities.

 Avoid wearing shoes with excessive wear on the heels and soles.
-Lose weight if you're overweight or obese.
+If you are overweight, losing weight may also help prevent heel spurs.